Henry Charles Fehr (1867-1940)

 The sculptor H. C. Fehr was born in Forest Hill, in north-east London.
-He attended the RA Schools from 1885, ‘taking all the prizes that were to be taken’ in the words of the eminent art critic Spielman, and from 1889-93 was studio assistant to the sculptor Thomas Brock.
+He attended the Royal Academy Schools from 1885, ‘taking all the prizes that were to be taken’ in the words of the eminent art critic Spielman, and from 1889-93 was studio assistant to the sculptor Thomas Brock.
 During this time he produced his important work Perseus Rescuing Andromeda (1893), bought under the terms of the Chantrey Bequest in the following year.
 Fehr specialised in monuments and architectural sculpture, and ideal allegorical nudes, with titles such as Aphrodite, Spirit of the Waves, Morning and so on.
 He also designed coloured bas reliefs for interior decoration.

-Stylistically, Fehr is very much part of the New Sculpture movement, and in particular his girls tend to an ideal art nouveau style, with very beautiful faces, and rich in symbolism.
+Stylistically, Fehr is very much part of the New Sculpture movement, and in particular his girls tend to an ideal art nouveau or Symbolist style, with very beautiful faces, and rich in allegory.
 In clothing he tends to the Gothic, the decorative, and detail in ornament, and for his knights, spiky armour in the fashion of Alfred Gilbert.
 Both his males and female ideal creations have a certain appealing decadence.

 Colchester War Memorial and close up of Eastbourne's Angel of Victory.